rjsnh1522/bunny_rails_rabbitmq/README.md

 ## A working example of rabbitmq, Bunny and Sneaker gem
 Two apps communicating over RabbitMQ
+CRUD app using RabbitMQ and two rails application
 Run each app over a different port (i.e. 3000/3001)

 #### Blog is a producer app